Tap into a dialogue about the latest developments in the ETF industry.

 Value strategies come in many different approaches, each of which might yield very different investment outcomes.
 Our expert panel will discuss the varieties of value approaches and how investors might select the one that best suits their tastes.

-Craig Lazarra, S&P Dow Jones Indices / Rolf Agather, FTSE/Russell Investments / Paul Kim, Principal Global Investors / Ben Johnson, Morningstar
+Craig Lazzara, S&P Dow Jones Indices / Rolf Agather, FTSE/Russell Investments / Paul Kim, Principal Global Investors / Ben Johnson, Morningstar

 Tricks of the Trade